silencial/silencial.github.io/content/posts/machine-learning-for-big-data.md

 - Cannot recommend items that has not been previously rated.
 - Tends to recommend popular items.
 Cannot recommend items to someone with unique taste.

-<mark>In practice, item-item CF often works better since items are simpler, users have multiple tastes.</mark>
+==In practice, item-item CF often works better since items are simpler, users have multiple tastes.==

 ## Latent Factor Model